agnesdzfhr/agnesdzfhr/README.md

 - 👀 I’m interested in Mobile/Software/App Development, Back-End, Front-End,
 - 🌱 I’m currently learning Java, JavaScript, and Kotlin
 - 💞️ I’m looking to collaborate on Mobile/Software/App Development
-- 📫 How to reach me email: agnesdizaf@gmail.com
+- 📫 How to reach me
+      E-mail: agnesdizaf@gmail.com
+      linkedin: linkedin.com/in/agnesdizafahira/
+      Instagram: agnesdfhr

 <!---
 agnes-diza-fahira/agnes-diza-fahira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.